Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: Analytical Study of the Sensing Performance

 \subsection{SINR Expression for Matched Filtering}

-Since \(\mathbf{x}\) depends on the random transmitted symbols \(\{s_n\}\), \({r}_k\) is a random process.
+Since \(\mathbf{x}\) depends on the random transmitted symbols \(\{S[n]\}\), \({r}_k\) is a random process.
 The average system performance of MF is thus highly determined via the expected autocorrelation power $ \mathbb{E}[|{r}_k|^2], $ which provides insight into average sidelobe levels and range resolution \cite{Liu2025Uncovering}.
 In (\ref{SINR_Expression_MF}), the relative delays \(\Delta_{qi} \triangleq (\tau_q - \tau_i) \bmod N\) are unknown and can be modeled as random, approximately uniform over \(\{1, \dots, N-1\}\).
-Hence, the expected autocorrelation power over nonzero delays is
+Hence, the expected autocorrelation power over nonzero delays is {{ }} To this end, the expected clutter interference caused by sidelobe of ACFs can be given by $I_q \approx \big(\sum_{i\neq q}|\alpha_i|^2\big)\,\mathrm{ESL}$.
+Then, we define an important component, the \emph{expected sidelobe level} (ESL), given by